Lucasrsv1/6-nimmt/README.md

 **Note:** for methods `chooseCardToPlay`, `chooseRowToTake` and `onCardsAdded` you can return a `Promise` if you need to perform some asynchronous processing, but be careful to return a promise only if it is strictly necessary, as returning a promise means that `await` must be executed during the game and this will slow down processing.
 Execution is slower even if an already resolved promise is returned.
 Execution will also be slower if the method is implemented using `async` even if it has no `await` in its logic.

+**Tip:** you can comment the more elaborate strategies in the file `src/game/strategies/index.ts` and keep only the basic ones to validate the ranking more quickly and have a prediction of how your strategy compares to the `HighestCard` strategy, which is the best basic strategy.

 ### Template for New Strategies

 To make implementing your new strategy easier, use the code below as a template: